 - You or your child shows symptoms of hypervitaminosis D and has been taking more vitamin D than the recommended daily allowance

-Hypervitaminosis D is a condition that occurs after taking excessive doses of vitamin D.
+Hypervitaminosis D is a condition that occurs after taking very high doses of vitamin D.

-Stop taking vitamin D. Consult your physician.
-In severe cases, other treatment may be necessary.
+Your provider will likely tell you to stop taking vitamin D. In severe cases, other treatment may be needed.

 Call your health care provider if:

 To prevent this condition, pay careful attention to the correct vitamin D dose.

 Greenbaum LA.
 Rickets and hypervitaminosis D. In: Kliegman RM, Stanton BF, St. Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2015:chap 51.